What is Neurological Physiotherapy? What is a Neuro Physio?

 If you or someone you care about has a neurological condition and you are considering getting physiotherapy, it is vitally important to ensure that the Neurological Physiotherapist takes the time to understand your goals and what you'd like to achieve as part of a personalised physiotherapy Treatment Plan, which is tailored to suit your unique situation.

-Body Agility are nationally registered NDIS (National Disability Insurance Scheme) providers of physiotherapy, exercise physiology and personal training.
+Body Agility are nationally registered NDIS (National Disability Insurance Scheme) providers of physiotherapy, occupational therapy, exercise physiology and personal training.
 We take the time to understand your NDIS Goals, to fully understand your condition, and to create a tailored Treatment Plan to help you achieve your goals.
 We deliver our services with care, respect and compassion.

 Nina Barker is Body Agility's Senior Physiotherapist, who is a Neurological Physiotherapist.
 Nina is a highly qualified and experienced Physiotherapist who possesses qualifications in neuroscience, psychology and physiotherapy and is also endorsed for neurorehabilitation.
 Book an appointment with Nina here.